WordPress/openverse/documentation/meta/incidents/index.md

 | 4 | Resolve     | Complete the immediately necessary work to prevent this issue from recurring in the future.                                                                                                      | `#status-resolved`      | Review (if needed)                                   |
 | 4 | Review      | Identify process improvements.
 If the underlying cause is still unknown, identify further steps to resolve or continue investigation of the issue via 5-whys.                                    | `#status-reviewed`      | |

-All maintainers are required to record incidents they encounter. **Crucially, maintainers who record incidents are not _inherently_ responsible for stabilizing them.** Their only required job is to record the incident.
-Additionally, maintainers who stabilize services may not be the ones to perform the investigation after stabilization has been reached.
-Every incident has a **Lead** who is the person responsible for providing updates on the incident and delegating tasks.
-The Lead is also responsible for hosting the retrospective after the incident is resolved.

 ### How do we determine the lead?

-By default, this is the week’s MSR runner.
-If it is outside the MSR runner’s working hours, or they are unresponsive (with later explanation, ideally) someone else will need to be the lead.
-It is the recorder’s job to find this lead or act as this lead; although for incidents that have a severity <= 2, stabilizing the service may be the highest priority and take precedence over finding a lead.
-Factors which should be considered in finding a lead are availability and expertise.
-Is anyone online uniquely qualified to take this work on?
-Alternatively, has one person been handling most incidents and this time, someone new should take on?
-Consulting the threads for past incidents will make it easier to see the distribution of incident leadership so we can easily find who hasn’t done it recently.
+The current MSR runner is the default incident lead.
+If it is outside the MSR runner’s working hours, or they are unable to lead the incident response, then someone else will need to be the lead.
+It is the recorder’s job to find this lead or act as this lead; for incidents that are severity 1 or 2, stabilizing the service may be the highest priority and take precedence over finding a lead.

-We can use our discretion in making these decisions, and if we find that the distribution of Lead responsibilities is inequitably distributed we can consider formal processes for finding them.
+Factors which should be considered in finding a lead are:

+- Availability
+  - Has one person been handling most incidents and this time, someone new should take on?
+  - Consult threads for past incidents to see the distribution of recent incident leadership and find someone who hasn’t recently lead an incident.
+- Expertise.
+Is anyone online uniquely qualified to guide the resolution?

+This process is intentionally flexible to allow for the rapidly evolving nature of incidents and to avoid too much rigidity.
+If the distribution of lead responsibilities is inequitably distributed, we will develop alternative processes for assigning leads.

 ## Runbooks